influxdata/docs-v2/content/influxdb/v2.0/api-guide/api_intro.md

 ### Authentication

-Before diving into the API, use the InfluxDB UI to [create an initial API token](/influxdb/v2.0/security/tokens/create-token/) for your application.

 InfluxDB uses [API tokens](/influxdb/v2.0/security/tokens/) to authorize API requests.

+1. Before diving into the API, use the InfluxDB UI to [create an initial API token](/influxdb/v2.0/security/tokens/create-token/) for your application.

-Include your API token as an `Authorization` header in each request.
+2. Include your API token as an `Authorization: Token yourApiToken` header in each request.

 #### Example